goblivend/Advent-of-code/2024/README.md

 Today seemed complicated at first with the parsing but actually instead of using Read instances as I planned at the beginning, using Regex was easier.
 The part 2 didn't suprise me too much, I just thought there would have been more operations instead of just `do` `don't` and `mul`...

+### Day 4:

+Interesting puzzle, quite happy of my solution and the possible ways to debug it.

+I cleaned it afterward since debugging is no more needed but was an interesting day